pmwcs/pmwcs/src/menu/README.md

 ## Simplified usage

-RMWC provides a convenience `SimpleMenu` component that takes a handle as a prop, and manages the open state for you.
+PMWC provides a convenience `SimpleMenu` component that takes a handle as a prop, and manages the open state for you.

 ```jsx
 <SimpleMenu handle={<Button>Simple Menu</Button>}>